What is online presence?

-2) Having an online presence gives your business a voice
+2) An online presence gives your business a voice

-Just because your business doesn’t have a website, that doesn’t mean that it isn’t already online.
+Just because your business doesn’t have a website doesn’t mean that it isn’t already online.
 Review sites like Yelp allow consumers to discuss their good and bad experiences with businesses.

 Creating a website allows you to have a voice for your brand on the internet.
 If you communicate your brand effectively, your website can say a lot about who your company is and what you do.

-In addition to offering a platform to bolster your brand, the Internet gives you the opportunity to literally take part in the conversations happening about your business by responding to customer praise and complaints on your business’s reviews.
+In addition to offering a platform to bolster your brand, the Internet allows you to literally take part in the conversations happening about your business by responding to customer praise and complaints on your business’s reviews.
 Jes Gonzalez of Scibendi argues that: